Growing Food Isn't Just A Hobby

 Buying organic is a start but it's not enough.

-Many people have been led to believe that organic food is more nutritious than conventional, but unfortunately, that's not the case.
+Many people believe that organic food is more nutritious than conventional, but that's not always the case.

 Organic farming has become big business and nutrition is not part of the business model.

-The economics of farming makes it really hard to do.
+The economics of farming makes it hard to properly address nutrition.

 On top of that, food that was harvested 3 days ago doesn’t have nearly the same nutrition as food that was harvested 3 minutes ago.